nsxo/enterprise-telegram-bot/PROJECT_SUMMARY.md

 ## 📋 **Project Overview**

 A sophisticated, enterprise-grade Telegram bot system built with Python that provides **credit-based messaging**, **comprehensive admin controls**, and **Stripe payment integration**.
 The bot features an advanced **two-tier interface** - a streamlined experience for users and a powerful **12-category admin control center** for complete system management.
+Built with a **modular plugin architecture** for maximum extensibility and maintainability.

 ---